Q: My culture looks wierd, is it okay?

 Q: Can I store my culture in the refrigerator?

-A: You can store Kombucha cultures in the refrigerator for a short period of time, roughly 2 weeks is all we recommend.
-Storing in the refrigerator is a risk - if Kombucha cultures are refrigerated, the yeasts and bacteria go dormant in the cold temperatures and can have a hard time bouncing back to full brewing strength after they have been chilled.
-Sleepy yeast and bacteria leaves your brew more at risk to develop mold.
+A: You can store kombucha cultures in the refrigerator for a short period of time; roughly 2 weeks is all we recommend.
+Storing in the refrigerator is a risk—the yeasts and bacteria go dormant in the cold temperatures and can have a hard time bouncing back to full brewing strength after they have been chilled.
+Sleepy yeast and bacteria leave your brew more at risk for developing mold.

 If you do refrigerate your culture, store it in a glass jar in at least 1 to 2 cups of starter tea with a lid.
 The night before you would like to brew again, simply remove it from the refrigerator, place on your countertop and cover with a cotton cloth and rubber band.
 Allow the culture to return to room temperature over night before brewing the next day.
-If it has been refrigerated for a period longer than 2 weeks, use the process in the above answer to feed your culture the night before brewing with it.
+If it has been refrigerated for a period longer than 2 weeks, feed your culture the night before brewing with it.
+(To feed your culture, make one cup of hot caffeinated tea, and dissolve 1/3 cup of sugar in the tea.
+Allow the sweet tea to cool to room temperature and add it to the jar housing your culture & starter tea.
+Repeat this process every 4 weeks to ensure the health of your culture.)

 Q: I finished my first brew, and I now have two cultures, should I use the old or the new one for my next brew?

 A: You can use both!
 We recommend keeping anywhere between 1-3 cultures in your brew at a time.
-Eventually you will want to discard old cultures and use the newest ones.
-Old cultures are ready to be retired after 10-15 brews, or if it turns a really dark brown and can be ripped apart easily.
+An old culture is only ready to be retired after 10-15 brews, or if it turns a really dark brown and can be ripped apart easily.
 Oftentimes, your old and new culture will form into one large culture which is great as well.
 If your cultures continue to grow onto each other, be sure to keep the whole culture under 2 inches thick (height).
-Simply peel off the oldest layer to accomplish this, or cut in half.
-It's important not let it get too big (over 2 inches thick) as it will start to inhibit the flow of oxygen to your brew, and process the sugar too quickly, which will throw off the proper yeast/bacteria ratio.
+Simply peel off the oldest layer to accomplish this, or cut it in half.
+It's important not let it get too big (over 2 inches thick) as it will start to inhibit the flow of oxygen to your brew, and also cause the sugar to be processed too quickly, throwing off the proper yeast/bacteria ratio.

 Q: I have been brewing for a few days and my culture suddenly sank to the bottom of the jar, is that okay?

-Q: I don't have the whole cup of starter tea left form my previous batch.
+Q: I don't have the whole cup of starter liquid left form my previous batch.
 Can I use less?

-A: A half cup of starter tea is the smallest amount you can use to brew.
-The only difference would be that it may take a little more time to brew, so you'll want to let it go 3 to 5 days longer than usual.
+A: A half a cup of starter liquid is the smallest amount you can use to brew one gallon with.
+The only difference in using a smaller amount of starter liquid is that it may take a little more time to brew, so you'll typically want to let it brew 3 to 5 days longer than usual.

-Q: I forgot to save enough brewed tea to both store my culture.
-Can I use tea that has been in the refrigerator?
+Q: I forgot to save enough brewed kombucha (starter liquid) to store my culture in.
+Can I use kombucha that has been in the refrigerator?

 A: If your kombucha that is stored in the fridge is plain, then yes!
 As long as you didn't add any flavoring to it, it will be no problem to pull some out of the fridge, place it in a small jar with the culture (covering the jar with a cotton cover) and set it out on your counter for a night or two to warm back up.
 Once the starter tea has fully come back to room temp and "woken back up" so to speak, then it should be great to brew with!